jorgetovar/engineer-learning-notes/README.md

 This is *iteration 0* of the notes, and some of the good resources, that I've found through my career to sharpen my skills.

+## Why

+I would like to share my thoughts and notes on the areas that I'm more interested in at this time of my life regarding engineering, wealth, and learning.

+I believe this could be useful for you and probably inspire you to create something similar :)

 **Learning is an essential skill** in the era of information, you have to choose your skills wisely, dedicate time to learning, and make learning a part of your job.

 to prioritize what topics to study I have found the [Technology Radar](https://www.thoughtworks.com/radar) amazing.
 It keeps me humble and hungry.